West Bengal: 70 children admitted to Siliguri hospital with fever, respiratory problems | Health

 West Bengal: 70 children admitted to Siliguri hospital with fever, respiratory problems

-Around 150 children suffering from fever and respiratory problems have been admitted to the Jalpaiguri district hospital in Siliguri where most of the patients are below 5 months old.
+Around 70 children suffering from fever and respiratory problems have been admitted to the Siliguri district hospital in the last two days.

 - Country: